 On 24 June, Google announced a delay in its plans to fully deprecate the application of third-party cookies for marketing purposes.
+What does this mean for data complacency?
 The new timeline places the deadline in late 2023.

 And the ad tech industry rejoiced.